Cajal body: Localization

-Cajal bodies are only found in nuclei of plant, yeast, and animal cells.
+Cajal bodies are found in all eukaryotes that have been carefully studied.

 The cells in which Cajal bodies are most apparent usually demonstrate high levels of transcriptional activity, and are often dividing rapidly.

 Cell cycle

 They are about 0.1–2.0 micrometres and are found one to five per nucleus.
 The number varies in different types of cells and over the cell cycle.
 Maximum number is reached in mid G1 phase and towards G2 they become larger and their number decreases.
 CBs disassemble during the M phase and reappear again later in G1 phase.
 Cajal bodies are possibly sites of assembly or modification of the transcription machinery of the nucleus.

 Functions

 CBs are bound to the nucleolus by coilin proteins.
 P80-coilin is a specific marker for coiled bodies, and demonstrates these bodies tend to be associated with the nucleolus when cells are not dividing.
 CBs are associated with telomerase assembly and recruitment via a CAB-RNA sequence common in both CB RNAs (scaRNAs) and the RNA component of telomerase (TERC).
 TCAB1 recognizes the CAB sequence in both and recruits telomerase to the CBs.

 CBs contain high concentrations of splicing small nuclear ribonucleoproteins (snRNPs), possibly indicating that they function to modify RNA after it has been transcribed from DNA.
 Experimental evidence indicates that CBs contribute to the biogenesis of enzyme telomerase, and assist in subsequent transport of telomerase to telomeres.